Event Type

 South Square is a charity, so a suggested donation of £3 helps us continue to offer free events and workshops like this.

-We’ll be running two sessions, Thursday and Saturday during half term.
+We’ll be running two sessions, Thursday and Saturday during the Easter Holiday.
 Feel free to join both!

 Please note – a guardian / adult should be with the children at all times.